Sanmopre/Sea_Conquest/README.md

  - {Espinosa Castillo, Albert} - {Programming} - {[GitHub account](https://github.com/albertec1)}
  - {Gallardo Quesada, Marc}    - {Design}      - {[GitHub account](https://github.com/Marchusky)}

+## How to Contact us

+We have a team [twitter](https://twitter.com/DoLime9) account for any doubts you may have.

 ## License

 This software is provided 'as-is', without any express or implied